12 Communication Services Stocks Moving In Wednesday's After-Market Session

 Gainers

+ANGI Homeservices (NASDAQ:ANGI) stock increased by 3.77% to $14.85.
+Trading volume for this security closed at 52.5K, accounting for 1.96% of its average full-day volume over the last 100 days.
+The company's market cap stands at $7.4 billion.

-Luokung Technology (NASDAQ:LKCO) stock moved upwards by 6.78% to $2.36.
-Today's trading volume for this security ended up closing at 460.0K shares, which is 5.32 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $589.2 million.
+AMC Entertainment (NYSE:AMC) stock moved upwards by 3.18% to $9.4.
+Trading volume for this security closed at 17.9 million, accounting for 13.96% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $3.1 billion.

 Losers